-One day Ella opened a random shopping website, in order to purchase some casual wears.
+One day Ella opened a random shopping website, in order to purchase some casual wear.
 But what she experienced there was a frustrating homepage.
-The shopping website’s home page was full of jargon, technical glitches & abnormal functionality.
+The shopping web site’ home page was full of jargon, technical glitches & abnormal functionality.
 The hamburger menu wasn’t responding on time.
 Navigation was poor.
 A call to action was missing from the site.
-Colors used were quite polluting to eyes.
+The colors used were quite polluting to the eyes.
 While product images were too small to explore.
-Then what, she decided to took-off from the site without giving that e-store’s services a further try.
+Then she decided to took-off from the site without giving that e-store’s services a further try.

 So do you think if your eCommerce homepage design is nothing extraordinary, the users would choose to stay?